French phonology: Glides and diphthongs

 Glide formation normally does not occur across morpheme boundaries in compounds like semi-aride ('semi-arid').
 However, in colloquial registers, si elle [si.ɛl] ('if she') can be pronounced just like ciel [sjɛl] ('sky'), or tu as [ty.ɑ] ('you have') like tua [tɥa] ('[(s)he] killed').

-The glide [j] can also occur in syllable coda position, after a vowel, as in soleil [sɔlɛj] ('sun').
+The glide [j] can also occur in syllable coda position, after a vowel, as in soleil [sɔlɛj] ('sun'), and often after [n], since /ɲ/ tends to be realised as [nj], like in Allemagne ("Germany") [almanj], instead of [almaɲ].
 There again, one can formulate a derivation from an underlying full vowel /i/, but the analysis is not always adequate because of the existence of possible minimal pairs like pays [pɛ.i] ('country') / paye [pɛj] ('paycheck') and abbaye [a.bɛ.i] ('abbey') / abeille [a.bɛj] ('bee').
 Schane (1968) proposes an abstract analysis deriving postvocalic [j] from an underlying lateral by palatalization and glide conversion (/lj/ → /ʎ/ → /j/).

 Stress

 Word stress is not distinctive in French, so two words cannot be distinguished based on stress placement alone.
 Grammatical stress is always on the final full syllable (syllable with a vowel other than schwa) of a word.
 Monosyllables with schwa as their only vowel (ce, de, que, etc.) are generally clitics but otherwise may receive stress.

 The difference between stressed and unstressed syllables in French is less marked than in English.
 Vowels in unstressed syllables keep their full quality, regardless of whether the rhythm of the speaker is syllable-timed or mora-timed (see isochrony).
 Moreover, words lose their stress to varying degrees when pronounced in phrases and sentences.
-In general, only the last word in a phonological phrase retains its full grammatical stress (on its last full syllable).
+In general, only the last word in a phonological phrase (mot phonétique) retains its full grammatical stress (on its last full syllable).